-On Sunday the 29th of January, 1950, the police was called to Sekula’s appartment at Rigistr.
+On Sunday the 29th of January, 1950, the police was called to Sekula’s apartment at Rigistr.
 18 where they found the lifeless bodies of Eugen Sekula (62), his wife Elisabeth (57) and their disabled daughter Maja (24).

 Both parents were already dead when the police arrived; Maja was hospizalized but died one day later without regaining consciousness.

-All three had taken an overdose of sedative drugs, presumably due to their desparate financial situation.
+All three had taken an overdose of sedative drugs, presumably due to their desperate financial situation.

 Three months later, in April 1950, the Atlas Briefmarken A.G. in Zurich was declared bankrupt.

 Although he was much less of a traveler, Eugen Sekula’s business qualities probably came close to those of Béla.

 A failed attempt to establish his own stamp-like labels in the Swiss postal system in 1930 shows that he was similarly creative, but he also employed the same sale tactics as Béla sending out unwanted stamp selections and then aggressively demanding payment — eventually with the same result.